-Each state has their own regulations since the Federal regulations have expired.
-The following links are to a summary of state by state regulations.
+Each state has its own regulations since the Federal regulations have expired.
+The following links are to a summary of the state by state regulations.

 The Resources Conservation and Recovery Act (RCRA) regulates hazardous waste management through the Code of Federal Regulations (CFR).
 The EPA and the DOT regulate these activities through 40 CFR and 49 CFR, respectively.

 There are also laws imposed at the local and municipal level.
 Many of these medical waste laws overlap.
 Some of the laws at the state and local level are sometimes more stringent.
 It is important for medical waste generators to check with all of the listed entities to ensure they are compliant as fines can range in the tens of thousands of dollars.

 Each agency regulating medical waste has its own way of influencing the industry, and each one is usually involved with a specific part of waste management and disposal.

 For instance, OSHA regulates employee training on medical waste handling and container labeling, as well as the requirements for the disposal of sharps.